Peter Fenger (merchant): Personal life and death

+The Fenger family portrait. painted by Ulrich Ferdinand Beenfeldt in c.
+1770 (National Museum of Denmark).

 Fenger's monogram in Christian's Church, Copenhagen.

-Fenger married on 17 June 1758 in the Church of Our Saviour, Copenhagen.
+Fenger married Else Brock (1737–1811), the daughter of merchant Rasmus Brock (1695–1752) and Marie Kirstine Andersdatter Knudsen (1710–1745) and thus the sister of merchant Niels Broch, on 17 June 1758 in the Church of Our Saviour, Copenhagen.
 They had ten children.

-He died on 24 December 1774 and was buried in Frederick's German Church Else Brock, (1737–1811).
-She was the daughter of merchant Rasmus Brock (1695–1752) and Marie Kirstine Andersdatter Knudsen (1710–1745 and thus the sister of merchant Niels Broch.
+Fenger died on 24 December 1774 and was buried in Frederick's German Church.

-Fenger died on 24 December 1774.
 The company was then continued by his widow with great skill.